-Status: Uncommon regular spring and fall migrant east, rare west.
+Status: Uncommon regular spring and fall migrant east and central, rare west.

 Documentation: Specimen: USNM 088176, 9 May 1878 Omaha, Douglas Co.